Corporate tax strategies threaten wealth creationFiduciaries must consider the impact on society

 For fiduciaries serving investors, the duties are similarly clear — to diversify assets and pursue long-term risk-adjusted returns on behalf of their clients and beneficiaries.
-Even if Google itself is somehow shielded from costly liability as a result of its tax strategies, it is necessary and appropriate for fiduciaries to consider how Google's activities affect the portfolio, the broader economy, and participants and beneficiaries “in their retirement income,” in the wording of the Employee Retirement Income Security Act.
+Even if Google itself is somehow shielded from costly liability as a result of its tax strategies, it is necessary and appropriate for fiduciaries to consider how Google's activities affect the portfolio, the broader economy, and participants and beneficiaries “in their retirement income,” to quote the Department of Labor's interpretation of obligations under the Employee Retirement Income Security Act.
 Trustees of underfunded state pension funds might want to do a bit more than merely consider these things.

 Aggressive tax avoidance is not the norm, nor should it be.
 It is a short-sighted and risky strategy that harms investors and society.